fsharp/fslang-design/RFCs/FS-1094-block.md

     ...
 ```

-etc. with the standard interface.
+etc. with the standard functions and values.

 ### Structural equality, hashing and comparison